 All statistics shown throughout this page are taken from Longitudinal Education Outcomes (LEO 2017), Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.
 This is a new course and therefore the DHLE figures published by Unistats are aggregated from similar Media courses at BU.

 Bournemouth University, Talbot Campus

-3 years (or 4 years including a minimum 30-week placement), full-time
+3 years (with no required placement) or 4 years (including a minimum 30-week placement), full-time